disneystreaming/neutrino/README.md

 bind[EventFilter[ClickEvent]].annotatedWith(Names.named("Hello"))
             .withSerializableProxy.to[RedisEventFilter].in[SingletonScope]
 ```

-### Limitation
+### Applicable scenario

 Since we need to generate a subclass (proxy) of the binding interface, the binding type (which is `EventFilter` in this case) is required to be inheritable (interface or non-final class).
-And in the next section, we will introduce a low-level API to overcome this limitation.
+And in the next section, we will introduce a low-level API to transfer final type instances.

 ## How to transfer an instance with final type binding